Service and Assistance Animal Policy

 Section VIII.
 Notification of Service or Assistance Animal on Campus Premises

-Each semester, the Disability and Accessibility Services Office will notify respective departments (e.g. Facilities Operations, Safety and Security) and faculty members as deemed appropriate that a service or assistance animal is on campus.
+Each semester, the Student Accessibility Services Office will notify respective departments (e.g. Facilities Operations, Safety and Security) and faculty members as deemed appropriate that a service or assistance animal is on campus.

 Departments and/or Faculty Member Notified: